daormar/debasher/doc/design_doc_resident.md

     into a mass local recovery, with the duplicates between nodes that this implies.
   - `channel_state` is needed here, unlike in localized recovery: the messages in transit at the cut were sent by nodes that, once restored, will not send them again, so they have to be redelivered.
-    This answers the open question about `channel_state` in point 6.
+    This answers the open question about `channel_state` in section 6.
 A way to do it with no new logic: the script appends them to the log of the receiving node as records after the target position, which the unchanged startup already replays.
   - An epoch number must identify a single round.
 Today the initiator derives it from its own last